Squad (U.S. Congress): 2024 election

 Bowman lost the primary to George Latimer, becoming the first Squad member to lose their seat.

 Bush became the second Squad member to be defeated, losing the primary to Wesley Bell.

 Both were hurt by their stances on Israel, which resulted in AIPAC supporting their challengers.
 However, it was noted that both had vulnerabilities that the other seven did not, such as Bowman's censure for knowingly activating a false fire alarm in Congress and Bush's alleged misuse of federal security money.
 Bush has threatened revenge against AIPAC once "untied from the strings of Congress".
 AIPAC did not support Omar's primary opponent, former Minneapolis City Council member Don Samuels, even though Samuels had won 48% of the vote in the 2022 primary without their backing.
 He received 43% in 2024.

 All members of the Squad endorsed Kamala Harris for president in 2024 except Tlaib, who did not issue an endorsement.

-2025 Election

-Adelita Grijalva, elected in 2025 to represent Arizona's 7th congressional district, has been informally associated with the Squad due to her strong alignment with progressive priorities, including support for Medicare for All, the Green New Deal, labor rights expansion, and immigrant protections.
-Her policy positions both foreign and domestic, endorsements, and public statements have led several media outlets and political commentators to identify her as part of a newer generation of progressive lawmakers connected to the Squad.